killercup/ef-ui/Readme.md

 After cloning the repository, `npm install` will install all dependencies.

-With `npm run watch` you can start webpack's development server (on port 3000) which also enables [Hot Module Replacement][HMR] for CSS and React classes.
+With `npm start` you can start webpack's development server (on port 3000) which also enables [Hot Module Replacement][HMR] for CSS and React classes.

 To create a production build, use `npm run compile`.
 This will minify all output files, create a separate CSS file, and optimize the JS code (e.g. remove all branches that are `false` when `NODE_ENV === 'production'`).